| Musical beat detector PCB V1 with mods | 9 LED sequencer PCB V1 with Arudino Nano |

 Two prototype versions of the beat detector have been built.
 The first version was built on a piece of bare copper circuit board material using the Dead Bug construction method.
 The grounded side of various components were soldered to the copper surface and the rest of the wiring was done between the parts.

-Alignment of the beat detector is straightforward although it does require an oscilloscope.
+Alignment of the beat detector is straightforward, it helps if you have access to an oscilloscope.
 Connect the scope to ground and TP1.
 Put the microphone near a sound source such as a speaker from a stereo system.
 Play some music with a well defined beat through the stereo.
 Observe the audio waveform as the stereo's volume is turned up and down.
-Adjust the Mic Gain control so that clipping just starts to happen when the stereo is turned up to a loud volume.
+Adjust the Mic Gain control so that clipping starts to happen when the stereo is turned up to a loud volume.

 Next, connect the oscilloscope to ground and TP7 and put turn the volume on the stereo to a typical listening level.
 Play some music that has a well defined beat or bass line.
 Adjust the sensitivity control on the thresold comparater so that you see frequent negative pulses on the scope.
 This control can be further adjusted to make the beat detector more or less sensitive as you listen to your favorite music.

-The beat detector and LED sequencer can be placed in any location where you want to detect repetative sounds and control something.
-The most common use is making a color organ for a stereo system.
-For best results, the detector should be placed near a loudspeaker or a drum.
-Turn the beat detector on and watch the lights dance in sync with the music.
+The beat detector can be placed in any location where you want to detect repetative sounds and control something.
+The most common use is to combine it with a LED sequencer to making a color organ for an audio system.
+For best results, the detector should be placed near a loudspeaker.
+Power up the circuitry and watch the will lights dance in sync with the music.

 Back to FC's LED Circuits page.